darrikonn/MySchool_Command_Line/README.md

 * USE_DAY_OF_WEEK

 ## Run
-After the setup, you can run the commands that are listed in the *cheatsheet*, e.g.:
+After the setup, you can run the commands that are listed in the *cheatsheet*, e.g. (**NOTE:** *Check if python version is Python3, else use python3 to run the script*):

 > sudo ./myschool_cmd.py -tt